In today’s post: Learn how to make a truly beautiful fleece blanket with three simple DIY fleece blanket tutorials.

 How to make a pom pom trimmed deluxe fleece blanket

-Ok, now for my favorite blanket: the pom pom trimmed one.
+Ok, now for my favorite one: the pom pom trimmed fleece blanket.
 This blanket is the most expensive one, seeing as you need 7 yards of pom pom trim.
 Using 50% off coupons for both the trim and fabric, the total cost on this blanket was $30, but I think it was worth every penny.
 If you’re concerned about cost or don’t have a coupon, you could absolutely add pom pom trim to just the two shorter ends of the blanket.
 Since this fleece is so nice, you wouldn’t even need to finish the longer ends at all.

 For this blanket I used thread that matched my poms in the bobbin, and thread that matched my blanket on top (although I actually think I could have used white in both and it would have looked fine).